AMDonati/parkinson-disease-project/README.md

    * autoencoders

 4. **ML/DL models to try:**
- * Baseline: a statistical model > the one for a multivariate timeseries with endogeneous variables without trends and without seasonality = VARMA.
+ * **Baseline**: a statistical model > the one for a multivariate timeseries with endogeneous variables without trends and without seasonality = VARMA.
      * other possibilities: discounted median, persistence model.
  > Some references: https://machinelearningmastery.com/persistence-time-series-forecasting-with-python/

- * "Explainable" models: gradient-boosted trees, Random Forest
+ * **"Explainable" models**: gradient-boosted trees, Random Forest
 > Issue of large numbers of features for these models though...

  * DL Models to be modified to include incertainty with bayesian models